ctroupin/canary-visibility/content/Gran-Canaria/La-Gomera/index.md

 tags: ["La Gomera", "Gran Canaria"]
 ---

-Seen from Gran Canaria center, La Gomera appears as partialy hidden behind the south of Tenerife, sometimes making it difficult they are in fact two different islands.
+Seen from Gran Canaria center, La Gomera appears as partially hidden behind the south of Tenerife, sometimes making it difficult to see they are two different islands.

 | ![Simulated panorama from Pico de las Nieves](grancanaria_lagomera_pano.png) |
 | :--: |